Derived categories of Quot schemes of locally free quotients

-and all these implications are {\em strict} (see, e.g. \cite{TLRG} for counterexamples for the inverses of the first two implications).
-In the following, we work with the weakest hypothesis of above implications, i.e., we work in the category of {\em quasi-compact, quasi-separated schemes.}
+All these implications are strict; see \cite{TLRG} for counterexamples of the inverse directions of the first two implications.
+In the following, we will work with the weakest hypothesis of the above implications, that is, we will work in the category of {\em quasi-compact, quasi-separated schemes}. \footnote{In literatures, the adjective ``quasi-compact, quasi-separated" is sometimes abbreviated as ``concentrated"; for example, quasi-compact, quasi-separated morphisms are also called concentrated maps (see \cite[\S 3.9]{Lip}).} Notice that morphisms between quasi-compact, quasi-separated schemes are automatically quasi-compact, quasi-separated.
+The derived categories of quasi-compact, quasi-separated schemes are particularly well-behaved from a categorical perspective:

-Let $f \colon X \to Y$ be a morphism between quasi-compact, quasi-separated schemes.
-Then in particular $f$ itself is a quasi-compact, quasi-separated morphism.
-We denote by $f_*$ the derived pushforward, $f^*$ the derived pullback.
-The morphism $f$ is called {\em perfect} if it is pseudo-coherent and has finite Tor-dimension, see \cite[\href{https://stacks.math.columbia.edu/tag/0685}{Tag 0685}]{stacks-project}.
-A morphism is called {\em quasi-perfect} if the right adjoint $f^!$ (which always exists in this case) of $f_*$ preserves direct sums, or equivalently $f_*$ send perfect complexes to perfect complexes \cite[Prop.
-2.1]{LN}.
-In particular, {\em a proper and perfect morphism is quasi-perfect} -- this is called Kiehl’s Finiteness Theorem, see \cite[p.
-236, Thm.
-2.2]{SGA}, \cite[Example 2.2 (a)]{LN}.
+\begin{theorem}[{\cite[Theorem 3.1.1]{BB}; see also \cite{Nee, TT}}] Let $X$ be a quasi-compact, quasi-separated scheme.
+Then $\Dqc(X)$ is compactly generated, and the compact objects of $\Dqc(X)$ are precisely with perfect complexes.
+In fact, $\Dqc(X)$ can be (classically) generated by a single perfect complex. \end{theorem}